PintoGideon/Testing-Javascript-Applications/fundamentals/fundamentals_of_testing/README.md

-# 1. Throw an error with a Simple Test in Javascropt
+# 1. Throw an error with a Simple Test in JavaScript

 An automated test is code that throws an error when things are unexpected.
 The job of a testing framework is to make sure the test is as useful as possible so we can quickly remedy our errors.

-# 2. Abstract Test Assertions into a Javascript Assertion Library
+# 2. Abstract Test Assertions into a JavaScript Assertion Library

 An assertion library can be as simple as a function which takes a result and returns an object containing a number of different assertions which allows